legoman27/Printed_SideSkirt/README.md

 FOAM TAPE IS REQUIRED BETWEEN THE SIDE PANEL AND THE FRAME.
 FRONT Z MOTOR WILL BIND ON THE PANEL WITHOUT CLEARANCE.

-### Sidepack mounted on the right side of the printer
+### SideSkirt mounted on the right side of the printer
 Z_rear parts & Cable chain mount are mirrored in X

 DEck panel mounted upside down